 The Group uses a provision matrix to estimate the allowance for expected credit losses ("ECLs") on pawnshop loans and interest receivables on pawnshop loans.
 The key inputs of the Group's ECLs model are the probability of default and loss given default.
 The Group has estimated the probability of default being the forfeiture of the customers' pledges based on historical non-redemption data of its pawnshop outlets.
-The Group has estimated the loss given default as the amount of loss exposure at default after considering the expected realisable value of the customers' pledges.
+The Group has estimated the loss given default after considering the expected realisable value of the customers' pledges.